kunstmusik/music-examples/README.md

 Examples for using Pink and Score.

-## Usage

-FIXME

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Steven Yi

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.